mena-rizkalla/mena-rizkalla/README.md

 🤔 Looking for open source to contribute

-💻 I have used other languages previously like: C,Python,PHP and C#.
+💻 programming languages I have used: Java,kotlin,Python,PHP,C and C#

+🔭 I’m currently focusing on DSA

 📧 how to reach me: mena.rizkalla1@gmail.com